syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/customize-the-expand-and-collapse-icons.md

 ---
 layout: post
-title: Welcome to Syncfusion Essential ##Platform_Name##
+title: Customize The Expand And Collapse Icons in ##Platform_Name## Treeview Component
-description: Learn here all about Customize The Expand And Collapse Icons of Syncfusion Essential ##Platform_Name## widgets based on HTML5 and jQuery.
+description: Learn here all about Customize The Expand And Collapse Icons in Syncfusion ##Platform_Name## Treeview component and more.
 platform: ej2-asp-core-mvc
 control: Customize The Expand And Collapse Icons
 publishingplatform: ##Platform_Name##